 Contracts for our NGL fractionation services are fee-based arrangements.
 These fees are subject to adjustment for changes in certain fractionation expenses, including energy costs.
 The operating results of our NGL fractionation business are dependent upon the volume of mixed NGLs fractionated, the level of fractionation fees charged and product gains/losses from fractionation.

-At our Mont Belvieu operated facility, we have nine fractionation trains, representing an aggregate capacity of 963 MBbl/d, including: five fractionation trains with an aggregate capacity of 493 MBbl/d that are part of our 88%-owned Cedar Bayou Fractionators, Train 6, a 110 MBbl/d fractionation train, which is wholly-owned by Targa, Train 7, a 120 MBbl/d fractionation train, a joint venture between Targa and the Williams Companies, Inc., in which Targa owns an 80% equity interest, and Train 8, a 120 MBbl/d fractionation train which is wholly-owned by Targa.
-To handle continued supply growth anticipated from Targa’s Permian G&P systems and third parties, Targa is constructing two new 120 MBbl/d fractionation train.
-Train 9 is expected to begin operations in the second quarter of 2024 and first quarter of 2025, respectively.
+At our Mont Belvieu operated facility, we have nine fractionation trains, representing an aggregate capacity of 1,083 MBbl/d, including: five fractionation trains with an aggregate capacity of 493 MBbl/d that are part of our 88%-owned Cedar Bayou Fractionators, Train 6, a 110 MBbl/d fractionation train, which is wholly-owned by Targa, Train 7, a 120 MBbl/d fractionation train, a joint venture between Targa and the Williams Companies, Inc., in which Targa owns an 80% equity interest, and Train 8, a 120 MBbl/d fractionation train which is wholly-owned by Targa.
+To handle continued supply growth anticipated from Targa’s Permian G&P systems and third parties, Targa is constructing two new 120 MBbl/d fractionation trains, Train 9 and Train 10, which are expected to begin operations in the second quarter of 2024 and first quarter of 2025, respectively.
 Our fractionation trains are fully integrated with our existing Gulf Coast NGL storage, terminaling and delivery infrastructure, which includes an extensive network of connections to key petrochemical and industrial customers as well as our LPG export terminal at Galena Park on the Houston Ship Channel.

 We additionally have a wholly-owned and operated fractionation facility in Lake Charles, Louisiana, representing a gross capacity of 55 MBbl/d.

-In addition to our operated facilities, we hold an equity investment in, Gulf Coast Fractionators LP (“GCF”), also located at Mont Belvieu.
+In addition to our operated facilities, we hold an equity investment in, Gulf Coast Fractionators LP (“GCF”), GCF, also located at Mont Belvieu.
 In January 2021, the GCF facility was temporarily idled, but is available for reactivation, subject to prevailing market conditions and agreement with our partners.
 We assumed operatorship of GCF in the first half of 2021.
 In January 2023, we reached an agreement with our partners to reactivate GCF.
 The facility is expected to be operational during the first quarter of 2024.

 NGL Storage and Terminaling